Dovermore/nlp-smoothing-software/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## 📝 Abstract
+## 📝 Overview

+This repository contains implementations and experiments for **CERT-ED** and **AdaptDel** — two methods for certified robustness against edit distance perturbations in NLP classification.

+- **CERT-ED: Certifiably Robust Text Classification for Edit Distance**

-With the growing integration of AI in daily life, ensuring the robustness of systems to inference-time attacks is crucial.
+  - **Abstract:** With the growing integration of AI in daily life, ensuring the robustness of systems to inference-time attacks is crucial.
 Among the approaches for certifying robustness to such adversarial examples, randomized smoothing has emerged as highly promising due to its nature as a wrapper around arbitrary black-box models.
 Previous work on randomized smoothing in natural language processing has primarily focused on specific subsets of edit distance operations, such as synonym substitution or word insertion, without exploring the certification of all edit operations.
 In this paper, we adapt Randomized Deletion (Huang et al., 2023) and propose CERTified Edit Distance defense (CERT-ED) for natural language classification.
 Through comprehensive experiments, we demonstrate that CERT-ED outperforms the existing Hamming distance method RanMASK (Zeng et al., 2023) in 4 out of 5 datasets in terms of both accuracy and the cardinality of the certificate.
 By covering various threat models, including 5 direct and 5 transfer attacks, our method improves empirical robustness in 38 out of 50 settings.
-This work is submitted to ACL 2024 June rolling review.
+  - Accepted at *Findings of the Association for Computational Linguistics: EMNLP 2024*.

+- **AdaptDel: Adaptable Deletion Rate Randomized Smoothing for Certified Robustness**

+  - **Abstract:** We consider the problem of certified robustness for sequence classification against edit distance perturbations.
+Naturally occurring inputs of varying lengths (e.g., sentences in NLP tasks) present a challenge to current methods that employ fixed-rate deletion mechanisms, leading to suboptimal performance.
+To this end, we introduce AdaptDel—methods with adaptable deletion rates that dynamically adjust based on input properties.
+We extend the theoretical framework of randomized smoothing to variable-rate deletion, ensuring sound certification with respect to edit distance.
+We achieve strong empirical results in natural language tasks, observing up to 30 orders of magnitude improvement in the median cardinality of the certified region over state-of-the-art certifications.

+  - Under review at *International Conference on Machine Learning (ICML) 2025*.

 ---